Skip to content

 This example demonstrates how to use Microsoft Azure Storage connector to:

-2. Upload JSON employee details (blob) in to the container.
+2. Upload JSON employee details (blob) into the container.

 3. Download an employee details (blob).